gutkedu/ECommerceAWS/README.md

-Certainly!
-Here's a template for a README file for the repository "ECommerceAWS" on GitHub:

 # ECommerceAWS

 ECommerceAWS is an e-commerce application built using AWS (Amazon Web Services) infrastructure.
 It provides a scalable and robust solution for running an online store, utilizing various AWS services for different components of the application.